|

 Tribe

-life
+life revolved

 around

-the
+the dogs

-women
+The women

-of
+of the

 tribe